DrLonnieJonesPFMP/GitGud/README.md

 ## Known Issues
 If you find any issues or suggestions, please provide them in the GitHub [Issues](https://github.com/DrLonnieJonesPFMP/GitGud/issues).
+* Typing Sounds has an issue with lag on Windows operating systems.
+Evaluating different extensions that have low MS response time for all operating systems.

 ## Release Notes
+2024.3.11: Moved tasks to another extension.

 2024.3.10: Updated 1XP, icon, sample image, added more tasks

-2024.3.9: Added table, added images, add licenses, improved the icon, changed wording, and added information about known issues (currently none).
+2024.3.9: Added table, images, and license, improved the icon, changed the wording, and added information about known issues (currently none).

-2024.3.7: Small changes in wording, altered the background, and removed previous VSIX
+2024.3.7: Small changes in wording, altered the background, and removed the previous VSIX

 2024.3.4: Added additional instructions for the checksum fix